thirupathipattipaka/CapstoneProject/README.md

 - keras
 - Tensorflow

-You will also need to have software installed to run and execute a Jupyter Notebook
+You will also need to have software installed to run and execute a Jupyter Notebook.
+I have tested the code in the 16GB CPU and then processed in the NVIDIA GPU clusters.

-If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.
-Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

-Code

-Template code is provided in the student_intervention.ipynb notebook file.
-You will also be required to use the student-data.csv dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
+## Run

+Open Ipython Notebook in the root folder.
+I learnt that command would be changed to Jupyter Notebook

+Open the 5 Files and run their contents one after the other.
+Some commands take longer than others

+## Data

+This project uses the The German Traffic Sign Benchmarks Dataset (http://benchmark.ini.rub.de).
+The German Traffic Sign Detection Benchmark is a single-image detection assessment for researchers with interest in the field of computer vision, pattern recognition and image-based driver assistance.

+* a single-image detection problem
+* 900 images (devided in 600 training images and 300 evaluation images)